E-delweiss/bilberry_assessment/AIpaper_explained/README.md

 </p>

 ### Note about ViT
-By using ViT, one looses the inductive bias than provides CNNs.
+By using ViT, one looses the inductive bias provided by CNNs.
 The authors explain: "*In CNNs, locality, two-dimensional neighborhood structure, and translation equivariance are baked into each layer throughout the whole model.
 In ViT, only MLP layers are local and translationally equivariant, while the self-attention layers are global*".
 The only 2D information carried by the model, lies in the beggining of the architecture (patch splitting and positional embeddings) and "*all spatial relations between the patches have to be learned from scratch*".
 Knowing that it appears understandable that ViTs need a large amont of images compared to CNNs.

 As an alternative, hybrid architecture could be considered, where input sequences (patches) are a CNN's feature maps.
+This architecture is also exposed in the paper.